Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 HPU accelerator
 ---------------

-The ``accelerator="hpu"`` parameters in the trainer class enables the Habana backend.
+To enable PyTorch Lightning to utilize the HPU accelerator, simply provide ``Trainer(accelerator="hpu")`` parameters in the trainer class.

 ----------------